Sphereon-Opensource/portal-fmdm/content/pages/privacy/en.md

 You have the right to receive your personal data in a structured, commonly used, and machine-readable format.
 Additionally, you have the right to transmit those data to another controller without hindrance, where the defined legal grounds in Art.
 20 GDPR apply.
 You can make use of your right to data portability by contacting us.

 **8.6 Right to object (Art.
 21 GDPR)**
 On grounds relating to your particular situation, you have the right to object to the processing of your personal data where we based the processing on legitimate interests (Art.
 6(1)(f) GDPR).
-If you object, deltaDAO will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing, overriding your rights, freedoms, and interests, or if the processing is required to establish, exercise, or defend legal claims.
+If you object, Sphereon will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing, overriding your rights, freedoms, and interests, or if the processing is required to establish, exercise, or defend legal claims.

 **8.7 Right to lodge a complaint (Art.
 77 GDPR)**
-You have the right to lodge a complaint with a supervisory authority if you consider the processing of your personal data by deltaDAO to infringe the GDPR.
+You have the right to lodge a complaint with a supervisory authority if you consider the processing of your personal data by Sphereon to infringe the GDPR.
 You can lodge a complaint in particular

 - in the Member State of your habitual residence,
 - in the Member State of your place of work, and